NSManchester/nsmanchester-app/README.md

 This application is as much a learning project for using Swift as it is an _awesome_ application, so feel free to use whichever new fancy APIs or syntax you want.
 We're all here to learn!

+## Coding Style

+A consistent coding style is enforced by use of [SwiftLint](https://github.com/realm/SwiftLint).
+Please download and install the version specified in the .travis.yml file and run before pushing changes to ensure that code consistency is maintained.
+The per-commit Travis CI build job will fail if linting rules are violated.

+## License

+NSManchester for iOS is released under the MIT license.
+See [LICENSE](LICENSE.md) for details.

 ## Credits

 NSManchester for iOS was originally created by [Ross Butler](https://github.com/rwbutler/) as a learning tool for a [Swift hack session](https://medium.com/@rwbutler/nsmanchester-swift-hack-session-15b145f11d4).

 Special thanks go to [our contributors](https://github.com/NSManchester/nsmanchester-app-ios/contributors).

-## License

-NSManchester for iOS is released under the MIT license.
-See [LICENSE](LICENSE.md) for details.